invertase/nx-dart/packages/nx-dart/README.md

 These options apply to all packages in the workspace, that don't have a `analysis_options.yaml` file of their own.

-This generator changes the lint rules to on of the following:
+This generator changes the lint rules to one of the following:

 - `core`: Core rules from the [`lints`][lints] package.
 - `recommended`: Recommended rules from the [`lints`][lints] package.